jayinqilun/lede-mariadb/README.md

 # create a .config
-# you might disable lite option in make menuconfig
+# you might enable lite option in make menuconfig
-# it is still not working perfectly
+# i built the full
 make menuconfig

 # might need as well